Ngx-Workshop/seed-mfe-remote/README.md

 ## Overview

+In summary, **seed-mfe-remote** is the “hello world” of Ngx-Workshop micro-frontends – start here to build your own feature module in a modular, scalable way.

 **seed-mfe-remote** is a starter repository for building a new **micro-frontend (MFE)** remote in the Ngx Workshop ecosystem.
 It provides a minimal Angular project (generated with Angular CLI) already configured for Webpack Module Federation, allowing it to plug into the Ngx-Workshop **shell** application.

 The purpose of this seed is to give developers a quick starting point to create a focused MFE, with examples of configuration, deployment, and integration into the platform.

-This seed repo comes with a basic module setup, some demo components/services, and a CI/CD workflow.
-You can clone it and customize it to create your own MFE.
-By using this seed, you get:

-- **Pre-configured Module Federation:** The project is set up to build a `remoteEntry.js` bundle for integration with the shell.

-- **Local Development Tools:** Scripts to run and serve the MFE locally for development.

-- **Deployment Pipeline:** A GitHub Actions workflow is included for building and deploying the MFE to the Ngx Workshop infrastructure.

-- **Example Code Patterns:** Some sample components and a service (including a reference to a NestJS contracts package) to illustrate how an MFE might interact with back-end services (these can be removed or adapted for your actual feature).

-In summary, **seed-mfe-remote** is the “hello world” of Ngx-Workshop micro-frontends – start here to build your own feature module in a modular, scalable way.

 # Getting Started (Local Development)

 To get the MFE running locally on your machine for development:

+\
 **1. Clone the repository and install dependencies.**

 ```bash